webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 The marker graphic also does not rotate by default to match where the path or line is pointing.
 Setting '''orient''' to '''auto''' aligns the graphic's horizontal ''x'' axis.
-(You can also set '''orient''' to specific degree values.)
+You can also set '''orient''' to specific degree values.
+Note in the '''marker-start''' example above that the initial marker may not be oriented as intended, because it doesn't extend an existing line.

 The '''markerWidth''' and '''markerHeight''' attributes set the ...